fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-iv.md

 A silence settled.

-“I ran.
-Found her at the foot of the stairs.
-The angle of her neck… it wasn’t natural.”
+“I found her at the foot of the stairs.
+The angle of her neck… it wasn’t natural.
+I told myself she fell.

-Anna shivered.

-“I told myself she fell.
 That made it easier.
-But when I carried her body back here, her fingers were burned.
+But when I carried her body home, her fingers were burned.
 Like she’d held something red-hot just before death.”

 He gestured toward the altar.

 “The relic.”

----

 Miguel sat forward.
 “And Belen?”

 “Untouched.
 Unbothered.
 She came to the wake.
 Wept like a daughter.”

-Lito’s voice cracked.
+His voice cracked.

 “That was when I knew.
-I just didn’t know the name for it.”
+I just didn’t want to name it.”

 He looked up now.

 “But I do.”

----
+> “She’s aswang.”

-“They’re called **aswang**.
-Not the kind in stories—fangs and wings.
-The real ones don’t always change shape.
-Some never leave their bodies.
+“They’re not like the stories,” he said.
+“Some never leave their bodies.
 Some don’t even feed often.
 They wait.
 They hollow out.
 And then… they take.”

 He reached into his pocket and produced a small pouch.
 Opened it.
-Inside: dark ashes, salt, and dried petals.
+Inside: ashes, salt, and dried petals.

 “The oldest ones don’t just hunger for blood.
-They want **inheritance**.
+They want inheritance.
 They pass on the curse the way a parent might pass on land.
 Or a name.”

-He met Anna’s eyes now.
+He met Anna’s eyes.

-“It’s called the **pasa**.”
+“It’s called the pasa.”

-She whispered it back.
-“Pasa.”

-“It means ‘to pass’ or ‘to hand over.’
-A rite.
-At death, the aswang doesn’t die.
-It expels something.
+He turned to Miguel.

+“When an aswang dies, she regurgitates… something.
 Some say it’s a creature.
 Some say a stone.
-Some say a lump of flesh.”
+Some say a lump of flesh.
+It must be swallowed.
+Received.
+Chosen.”

-“And Mira,” Miguel said.
+“And Mira,” Anna said.

 Lito nodded.
 “She’s been prepared.
-Groomed.
-Belen’s apprentice.
-But the rite requires something more.”

-He turned to Anna now.

-“Your child.”

-Miguel stood abruptly.
-“No. No, she’s not getting near her.”

-“She doesn’t need to,” Lito said softly.
-“She only needs to **claim** the child.
-To bind it spiritually.
-Through fear.
-Through blood.
-Or…”

-He trailed off.

-“…through invitation.”

-Anna paled.
-“She tried.
-She came in my mother’s voice.”

-Lito nodded slowly.
-“They don’t always break in.
-Sometimes they’re _let_ in.”

----
+Raised without baptism.
+Taught to mock prayer.
+But the ritual needs more.”

+He looked at her belly.

+> “It needs a child.
+A gate.
+A mockery of birth.”

 A sound cut through the silence.

-A **low tap-tap-tap** on the bamboo slats of the wall.
+A low tap-tap-tap on the bamboo wall.

 Rhythmic.